Hon. Robert Kyagulanyi Ssentamu (Bobi Wine) Accepts Freedom Award Nomination

 Bobi Wine and the People Power movement recently announced that their leader will be running for President in the 2021 General Elections in Uganda.
 “Don’t get guns, get your National ID’s” he says to the youth in Uganda.
 A lot violence comes to the surface in the run up to all previous elections in Uganda.
 This has let to the youth feeling that there is no reason for them to vote because “it doesn’t bring any change.”
 The call above is for a non-violent and inclusive approach by the supporters of the People Power movement going into the elections.

 The Friedrich Naumann Foundation for Freedom (FNF) recently met with the People Power movement in Uganda.
 We are happy to announce that Bobi Wine, representing the People Movement has accepted the 2019 Africa Freedom Prize nomination from the Friedrich Naumann Foundation for Freedom in Africa.
-The event will be hosted in Johannesburg early in December 2019.
+The event will be hosted in Johannesburg on Friday 6 December 2019.
 “I would like to thank Freedom Foundation Africa for the nomination.
 It means a lot to the movement and we need as much support for our work as we can get.”

 Watch Bobi Wine’s nomination acceptance for the Freedom Prize below.